Rishthegreat/Notes/School/Roaring 20s.md

 	- Controlled politics because you could not get positions in office without being a member of the KKK
 	- The Birth of a Nation
 		- Very racist, but popular film at that time
-			- Woodrow Wilson had a private screning of this in the white house and he said that he really liked the movies
+			- Woodrow Wilson had a private screning of this in the white house and he said that he really liked the movie
 			- Africans were shown to be unable to control their sexual desire with white women and in the movie, the KKK “saved” the day
 	- It died down because there were reports that the KKK was very corrupt
 	- DC Stephenson